bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

    ![](/img/no-connected-sso-for-this-email-address.jpg)
 3. You're directed to the `Allow "organization name" to sign you in` page.

 * Click `Authorize` if you trust the organization to control your Bitrise account-sign in process.
+Note that once you click `Authorize`, you'll **only be able authenticate this account via SAML SSO**.
 * Click `Don't allow` if the invitation email is from an untrusted source.![](/img/enable-saml.jpg)

 If all went well, you should be landing on our Bitrise Dashboard.